DataDog/ensure-ci-success/README.md

 - Don't set a `job_name` to the job running this action (see why [here](docs/limitations.md))
 - Don't use the same name for another job (for the same reason)
-- If for some reason a job starts **after** the current job is finished, it won't be processed.
-It's a good practice to add some long-running job as a requirement of the job that perform this action.
-You also may want to set `initial-delay-seconds`.
+- If a job starts **after** the current job has already completed, it will not be processed.
+The `initial-delay-seconds` parameter helps reduce the likelihood of this issue but does not eliminate it entirely.
+TYou can also add a long-running job as a dependency for the job performing this action — just remember to include `if: always()` o ensure it isn't skipped.
+In all cases, make sure to carefully read the documentation about [implementations strategies](docs/implementations.md).

 ---